plioi/plioi.github.io/_posts/2013-05-30-fixies-life-bicycle.markdown

 layout: post
 ---

-Last week, we saw how the <a href="https://github.com/plioi/fixie">Fixie test framework</a> gives you control over <a href="http://www.headspring.com/patrick/test-discovery/">test discovery</a>.
+Last week, we saw how the [Fixie test framework](https://github.com/plioi/fixie) gives you control over [test discovery](http://www.headspring.com/patrick/test-discovery/).
 This week, we'll see my first (admittedly rough) attempt at similarly giving you control over test *execution*.
 Let's start with a quick review of last week's test discovery feature, and then extend the example to demonstrate Fixie's treatment of test execution.

 ## Test Discovery (Again)